-Backing up voting disks manually is no longer required, as voting disks are backed up automatically in the OCR as part of any configuration change and voting disk data is automatically restored to any added voting disks.
+Backing up voting disks manually is no longer required, because voting disks are backed up automatically in the OCR as part of any configuration change.
+Voting disk data is automatically restored to any added voting disks.

 See Also: Oracle Clusterware Administration and Deployment Guide